davisp/jiffy/README.md

 * `return_maps` - Tell Jiffy to return objects using the maps data type on VMs that support it.
 This raises an error on VMs that don't support maps.
+* `with_trailer` - Tell Jiffy to return the trailing unparsed data (if any) along with the parsed term instead of failing with {error,{_,invalid_traling_data}}.
+When the trailer is available, the return value is {with_trailer, EJson, Trailer}, where Trailer is a sub-binary of the input, for efficiency.

 `jiffy:encode/1,2`
 ------------------